 - Good academic standing with at least a 2.7 GPA

-- Completion of three quarters at the UW prior to start date (Autumn Quarter 2021)
+- Completion of two quarters at the UW prior to start date (Autumn Quarter 2023)

 - Prior experience in similar or related activities (e.g., Orientation Leader, Resident Advisor, CUADSS Student Associate, Student Government/Club Executive Officer, work with young adults, or other Peer Advising positions)